PX4/PX4-Devguide/en/middleware/micrortps.md

   }
   ```

-**NOTE**: Normally, for UART transport it's necessary set up the UART port in the Raspberry Pi.
+> **Note** Normally, for UART transport it's necessary set up the UART port in the Raspberry Pi.
 To enable the serial port available on Raspberry Pi connector:

 1. Make sure the userid (default is pi) is a member of the dialout group: